 Growing Cucumbers in Your Garden for Pickling and Fresh Eating

-Cucumbers add a fresh, light flavor to salads, but they’re also a great addition to fresh smoothies.
+Fresh cucumbers add a fresh, light flavor to salads, but they’re also a great addition to smoothies.
 And of course, they’re the main ingredient in a variety of pickle recipes.
 Here’s what you need to know about growing pickling cucumbers or cukes for fresh eating, from temperature requirements to cucumber watering.

-When you’re harvesting lots of cukes, be sure to try this easy refrigerator bread and butter pickle recipe!
+When you’re harvesting lots of cukes, be sure to try this easy refrigerator bread and butter pickle recipe or these refrigerator dill pickles.

 First things first: Is a cucumber a fruit or vegetable?